 - 2 cups water

-- 1 can quartered artichoke hearts, drained and chopped
+- 14 ounces quartered artichoke hearts 1 can, drained and chopped

-- Small cucumber, peeled and cut in quarters
+- 1 cucumber peeled and cut in quarters

-- 4 ounce container, crumbled feta cheese (leave off for vegan version)
+- 4 ounce crumbled feta cheese, optional leave off for vegan version

 - 1 teaspoon dried oregano

 - Place quinoa and water in a pot and bring to a boil.

 - Reduce to simmer, cover and cook for about 15 minutes or until all of the water is absorbed.
 Grains will be soft and translucent and the germ ring will be visible on the outside of the grain.

 - Transfer quinoa to serving bowl, fluff with fork and allow to cool for about 10 minutes.